aminekaabachi/aminekaabachi/README.md

 <br /><br />
 My geek story started long before, I was passionate about computer science since childhood.
 I won many competitions local and international and hackathons and I'm still active on cybersecurity competitions with the CTF “the3000” team.
 <br /><br />
 I love to solve problems and find solutions and then work hard to make them optimal.
-I enjoy the Linux ecosyste .
-I also think Kubernetes is the future of operating systems.
-I also like good presentations / tech-talks so I try to make slides that are artistically fair when I have the opportunity.
+I enjoy the Linux ecosystem and I highly think that Kubernetes is the future of operating systems.
+I love good presentations / tech-talks so I try to make slides that are artistically fair when I have the opportunity.
 <hr />
 </p>
 </details>